 This defeat confirmed our relegation back to the Championship after just one season.
-In the week before the game was played Roy Hodgson confirmed that he would be retiring from football management at the end of the season, which was probably just as well.
+In the week before the game was played Roy Hodgson confirmed that he would be retiring from football management at the end of the season, however in March 2023 he was once again appointed as Crystal Palace manager.

 BBC Sport: Watford have been relegated from the Premier League after Wilfried Zaha’s first-half penalty secured a deserved victory for Crystal Palace at Selhurst Park.